ptsteadman/notebook/essays/gray-man-style.md

 ![http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif](http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif)

-For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead prefer multi-modal dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't want to be carrying one of the "bug out bags" discussed in this recent NYT article [25], because the bags mentioned include obvious military features like MOLLE panels, hydration bladders, and camouflage.
+Promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead prefer dress that will help them avoid attention until it's time to use force.
+A gray man wouldn't carry one of the "bug out bags" recommended in this recent NYT article [25], because the recommended bags include obvious military features like MOLLE panels, hydration bladders, and camouflage.
 The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.

 Over the past few months, I've also come to see "gray" as an emergent (but unspoken) political identity.
 The gray man tries to seem politically normal while secretly harboring visions of a wide range of political scenarios, from leftist cultural revolution to technocratic feudal seperatism.
-Gray politics are distinct from crypto-fascism or other crypto-politics in the respect that gray politics don't require belief in any one particular system: the gray man has no agenda beyond his secret preparation.
+Gray politics are distinct from crypto-fascism or other crypto-politics in that gray politics don't require belief in any one particular system: the gray man has no agenda beyond his secret preparation.
 Even if he has nothing to say about the policy debates of the present, he can feel important and enlightened as he prepares for the politics of a future world.

 ---